BorisKozo/extensibility.js/README.md

 You can set the _isEnabled_ property on the _path_ level to disable the entire path.
 It can be either a boolean or a function returning a boolean.
 The _isEnabled_ property will not propagate to the addin level.

+You can specify _order_ property on the _path_ level to auto assign order for all the addins within that path which don't have the _order_ property defined.
+By default, the addins within the ````addins:[]```` which don't have the _order_ property will get the default order value which essentially means that they are unordered within that path.
+When you set the _order_ property to some number at the _path_ level, each addin without the _order_ property will get a sequential order number starting from the given order raising by 100 (You can control this by changing ````subdivision.readManifest.$autoorderIncrement````).
+   For example if order is set to 150 on the _path_ level then the first addin in the array without the order property will get the order
+   150, the next addin without the order property will get 250 and so on.

 #### subdivision.readManifest(manifest)
 Adds all the addins within the given _manifest_ into the registry.